sabrinazaf/sabrinazaf.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Bienvenue!
-I'm Sabrina Zafar, a Carnegie Mellon Alumna (Statistics+ML'22), human rights activist, and amateur baker.
+I'm Sabrina Zafar, a Carnegie Mellon Alumna (Statistics+ML'22) who is interested in finance, human rights, and baking the perfect chocolate chip cookie.
 This personal website highlights my CV, projects, and passions.
 Feel free to reach out if you are interested in learning more about my work or want to say hello!